0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/roles-in-bridge.md

 ## Admin Role

-Some operations will be called by only admin role account.
-By default, the deployer of Bridge contract has `admin` role.
-To grant admin to an account or remove the role, you can do the following:
+Certain actions can only be performed by the admin role account.
+By default, the deployer of the Bridge contract has the `admin` role.
+To grant the admin role to another account or to remove it, you can do the following:

 ```bash
 # Grant admin role